youtype/boto3_stubs_docs/mypy_boto3_iam/client.md

 ### get_organizations_access_report

-Retrieves the service last accessed data report for AWS Organizations that was previously generated using the ` GenerateOrganizationsAccessReport` operation.
+Retrieves the service last accessed data report for Organizations that was previously generated using the ` GenerateOrganizationsAccessReport` operation.

 Type annotations for `boto3.client("iam").get_organizations_access_report`